helrond/clbsj.org/_event_series/bible-detox.md

 published: true
 sort_order: 3
 ---
-CLBSJ's Bible Detox practice convenes each Lent to wrestle with and reclaim texts that have been weaponized to justify and perpetuate violence and oppression.
-People of all faiths and backgrounds are warmly invited to participate in this ongoing experiment.
-Stay tuned for our 2026 details!
+CLBSJ’s Bible Detox practice convenes each Lent to wrestle with and reclaim texts that have been weaponized to justify and perpetuate violence and oppression.
+This year we are focusing attention on scriptures that have been read in service of patriarchy and misogyny.
+We will gather for three sessions: The first session features a teaching by Katy E. Valentine on Paul’s interaction with the enslaved diviner in Acts 16:16-24.
+For the second session, abby mohaupt will share her research and pedagogical work regarding the rape of the Levite’s concubine in Judges 19.
+The third session will be a participatory study that will draw from Katy and abby’s teachings as well as other scriptures, guided by CLBSJ’s Contemplative Traditions Advisor, Sr. Sharifa Meytung.

+People of all faiths are welcome to join these conversations.

+Please use the links below to register separately for each session.

+The option to make a donation of any size will be offered during the registration process.
+These gifts go toward covering our costs and your generosity is appreciated!
+All are welcome to attend regardless of your ability to pay.